BlueFin605/object-state-machine/README.md

 ##### 1. Create a factory object
 A factory object needs to be implemented that will instantiate each of the different states, each property has a function to create the object that represents the state.

+This can be defined as a sample object
 ```shell
 var statesFactory = {
   connected: {